SamuelSwartzberg/flashcardifying_text_temp/ling/temp-basic-structure.md

 Transitivity⎵nonverblikeal⎵ is if something takes a complement.
 Things that can be transitive⎵nonverblikeal⎵ are adpositions, (others?)

+###### modifiers

+A semantic modifier (my term) is anything that increases the semantic information we have on a head.
+A restrictive/non-restrictive semantic/grammatical modifier is one that increases the informaiton by restricting the reference of a head/adding descriptive contents to the head.
+A grammatical modifier is also a semantic modifier.

 #### phrasal category

 »⟮A phrasal category⟯« defines ⟮the way ＿a phrase＿ behaves⟯ and ⟮arises from⟯ ⟮＿the word class＿⟯ of ⟮＿the head＿⟯.

+### pro-forms

+»⟮Proforms⟯« are ⟮＿constitutents＿⟯ that ⟮stand in for another ＿constituent＿⟯.

 ## trees